flancian/garden/chezmoi.md

 Then use template syntax (see https://www.chezmoi.io/user-guide/templating/#simple-logic for the gist of it if you're interested in per-hostname cases, which is what I was after) and then use `chezmoi apply` to "run" the template and produce the file in any host.

-Note that you need to edit the file with chezmoi edit every time essentially, unless you intend to get conflicts later.
-It seems like a fair tradeoff to me.
+Note that after that you need to edit the file with `chezmoi edit` every time essentially, unless you intend to get conflicts later.
+It seems like a fair tradeoff.

 An example from my sway config which shows the syntax for if .. else if .. else: